April 23rd 2019

 Furthermore, take extra steps to avoid reactivating old injuries.
 “In the winter, we need to be more aware of the conditions we run in to keep our bodies safe from injury - when you're cold for example, you're more prone to injury,” says Becs.
 “So, especially if you have old injuries or niggles, keep your joints warm.
 Cover your knees and ankles and try to keep your torso as warm as possible in the low temperatures.

 “When it is icy and slippy out, try not to be deterred, but instead activate your core well before you leave, work on some plank variations and some cross body slow bicycle crunches.
 By doing this, you will have made your body a little more stable and it will possibly come to your rescue to stop you from slipping over.”

 “Before your run, ensure you have eaten a good meal - a balanced plate of lean protein like poached eggs, some slow release energy carbohydrate, such as organic rye bread, and some good fats such as avocado should set you up well,” advises Bec.
 “Eat this and if you like caffeine, a black coffee won't hurt - but even it out with a large glass of water too!”

 4. Plan time to cool down properly

 Plan now, less pain later - make your cool down as essential as the workout itself in order to keep seasonal soreness to a minimum.
 “After the run, have a good cool down stretch and foam roll,” advises Bec.
-“Loosening out the muscles slowly should encourage less soreness and if you can, I would suggest having a WestLab Epsom Salt bath, £4.99.
+“Loosening out the muscles slowly should encourage less soreness and if you can, I would suggest having a WestLab Epsom Salt bath, £14.99.
 Refuel with some protein and greens after the run and rehydrate well.
-Stay clear of caffeine for about 1-2 hours after you train hard too,” she advises.
+Stay clear of caffeine for about one to two hours after you train hard too,” she advises.